syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-action.md

 ### URI action

-URI action allows you to create a hyperlink that can open webpage in a web browser.
+URI action allows you to create a hyperlink that can open web page in a web browser.

 {% tabs %}
 {% highlight c# %}